EngageTrooper/EngageTrooper/README.md

 ### Hi there 👋, My Name is Shivam Singh
-#### Game Developer, UI Designer, Top-Notch Video Editor, Professional Animator
+####

 ![](images/mickeyfying.png)
-Skills: Python/C#/C++/Unity/Unreal Engine/Blender3D/Reallusion3D/Adobe AfterEffects/Adobe PremierePro/DaVinciResolve/Adobe Illustrator/Adobe Animate

-- 🔭 I’m currently working on developing mickeyfying-studios
+- 🔭 I’m currently working on developing Mickeyfying-Studios
 - 👯 I’m looking to collaborate on Game Development and Video Editing
 - 💬 Ask me about anything in relevance to my skills.
-- 📫 How to reach me: scribblingchronicles@gmail.com
+- 📫 How to reach me: mickeyfyingstudios@gmail.com
-- ⚡ Fun fact: I also want to make some incredible Invention in Robotic-Engineering
+- ⚡ Fun fact: I also want to make Some incredible Invention in Robotic-Engineering

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->